Single Anastamosis Duodenal Switch

 Learn about Mike’s incredible story about how Gastric Bypass Surgery transformed his life.

-In the SADS procedure, the intestine is divided only one time, just past the stomach, and a “loop” from the end of the small bowel is connected to the duodenum.
-This creates 300cm of common channel which significantly reduces malnutrition, vitamin deficiencies, and diarrhea.
+In the SADS procedure, part of the small intestine is divided only one time, just past the stomach, and a “loop” from the end of the small bowel is connected to the duodenum.
+This creates 300cm of a common channel which significantly reduces malnutrition, vitamin deficiencies, and diarrhea.

 Individuals who should consider the Single Anastomosis DS procedure include the following:

 - Those who are concerned about a foreign object inside the abdomen (band).

 - Those who have been diagnosed with Type 2 Diabetes, sleep apnea, hypertension, or other obesity-related co-morbidities.

 - Those who must always take anti-inflammatory medications.

 As we do with all of our bariatric surgeries, WeightWise conducts a series of conversations with every patient.
 We get a better understanding of our patients and for our patients to learn more about our weight loss procedures.
 It doesn’t matter if it’s a duodenal switch, gastric bypass, or sleeve gastrectomy, we want to make sure it’s the right fit.

 You’ll first meet with one of our surgeons to review your health history.
 This could cover family history, current diet, how much you exercise, and more to learn more about you.
 The surgeon will also ask why you want the surgery, what you hope to get out of the surgery, and how invested you are in the process.